 By: Dr. Kasen Zhai1; M.Sc Richard Mudarra2.

 More than a decade ago, the use of antibiotics as growth promoters was restricted in the European Union due to the severe consequences of bacterial resistance.
-This consequence was strengthened by the inappropriate, excessive, and continuous use of antibiotics in food formulation, as the main strategy for the control of pathogenic bacteria that affect livestock.
+This consequence was strengthened by the inappropriate, excessive and continuous use of antibiotics in food formulation, as the main strategy for the control of pathogenic bacteria that affect livestock.
 After this restriction in 2006, the use of formaldehyde in feed was approved to guarantee its hygiene and safety without effects on productivity.
-The first application of formaldehyde was reported as an animal feed hygiene enhancer for mold control in the preservation of high-moisture corn (Spratt, 1985).
+The first applications of formaldehyde was reported as animal feed hygiene enhancer for mold control in preservation of high-moisture corn (Spratt, 1985).

 Formaldehyde played an important role in achieving a significant reduction in the use of antibiotics in animal feed in the European Union, guaranteeing feed hygiene safety and avoiding cross-contamination along the different axes that make up the food production supply chain.
 Previous studies have shown that the use of formaldehyde can effectively control pathogenic organisms such as Salmonella spp contained in food and water without affecting productivity (Carrique et al., 2007; Ricke, 2017).

 However, the use of formaldehyde as a feed hygiene enhancer was banned in August 2018 due to human health risk according to commission implementing regulation (EU)2008/183.
 Additionally, from a nutritional standpoint, formaldehyde has the ability to denature proteins and generate irreversible cross-linking between proteins, affecting normal digestion and utilization of protein sources.